 - Excess moisture from bathing and cooking

-- Smoke and fumes from fireplaces, candles, tobacco, and gas appliances
+- Smoke from fireplaces, candles, or gas appliances

-- Harmful organic compounds released by some cleaners, adhesives, paints, and other products
+- Harmful compounds from cleaners, adhesives, paints, and other products

-- Radon gas that can be emitted naturally by the ground in certain areas
+- Radon gas that can be released naturally based on location

 Whole-House Ventilation Systems